9elements/academy/rails/fat-controllers-business-logic.md

 ### Business logic that should have located in a model or service

-Imagine this controller action.
-The user wants to buy a product that costs $100.
-We're leveraging the 3rd party service stripe to process a payment.
-Since stripe is also managing customers we will need to assign our user a stripe customer id (we don't want to create another customer in stripe for a repurchase).
-In this case the logic for retrieving a stripe customer id leaked into the controller:
+Imagine this controller action (it is somewhat simplified - but you'll get the point).
+The user wants to buy a product that costs $100 and we're leveraging the 3rd party service Stripe to process the payment.
+The Stripe service is also internally managing customers and we would like to have a mapping between these two (we don't want to create another customer in Stripe for a repurchase - we want to assign multiple purchases to the same customer).
+To implement this behaviour we have to store the `stripe_customer_id` in the `User` object when we create the Stripe customer so that we can reference it later.

 ```ruby
 class PaymentController < ApplicationController